gosang/gosang.github.io/content/posts/react/authentication/implementing-authentication-in-nextjs-using-better-auth.md

 +++

 Authentication is a foundational part of any modern web application.
 In this blog post, we'll explore how to implement robust, scalable authentication in Next.js using a modern and efficient library called Better Auth.
 We'll discuss what Better Auth is, its rationale, key concepts, and provide a complete guide on integrating it into a Next.js app.
 We'll also cover the pros and cons, use cases, potential issues, and best practices.

+# What is Better Auth?

+Better Auth is an open-source authentication library built to simplify and secure authentication for modern JavaScript frameworks like Next.js, React, and Node.js.